 Action Needed—Sign on Letter to White House on Infrastructure:

 ABC is urging member companies to sign on to a letter to the administration highlighting concerns with President Biden’s American Jobs Plan and recommendations for improvements to assist the construction industry.
-You may view the letter and sign on here, and we plan the close the letter tonight.
+You may view the letter and sign on here.